chiechie/chiechie.github.io/source/_posts/invest-like-the-best-booklist.md

 ## 1. 投资入门的人

-- Simple Wealth, Inevitable Wealth, Revised Edition Hardcover – January 1, 2004
+- Simple Wealth, Inevitable Wealth, Revised EditionHardcover – January 1, 2004
 - The Little Book of Common Sense Investing: The Only Way to Guarantee Your Fair Share of Stock Market Returns (Little Books.
-Big Profits 21) Kindle Edition
+Big Profits 21 Kindle Edition
 - If You Can: How Millennials Can Get Rich Slowly
 - http://www.millennialinvest.com/potential-of-every-dollar/
-- Deep Risk: How History Informs Portfolio Design (Investing for Adults Book 3) Kindle Edition
+- Deep Risk: How History Informs Portfolio Design (Investing for Adults Book 3)Kindle Edition
-- **The Richest Man in Babylon**
+- The Richest Man in Babylon
 - The Behavior Gap: Simple Ways to Stop Doing Dumb Things with Money Kindle Edition
 - Your Money and Your Brain: How the New Science of Neuroeconomics Can Help Make You Rich Kindle Edition
 - This video, produced and narrated by [Ray Dalio](https://www.youtube.com/watch?v=PHe0bXAIuk0), explains the economy in simple terms in just 30 minutes.